mattdesl/unused-bundle-deps/README.md

 [![stable](http://badges.github.io/stability-badges/dist/stable.svg)](http://github.com/badges/stability-badges)

 For a given browserify bundle, lists all the dependencies in your `package.json` which do not appear in that bundle.
-In large codebases this can be useful to find dependencies that are no longer relevant.
+In large codebases this can be useful to find dependencies that are no longer relevant in production (i.e. for your legal teams).

+*Note:* This works on dependencies through the entire bundle; for top-level dependencies you can use [dependency-check](https://www.npmjs.com/package/dependency-check).

 ```sh